mhausenblas/eksphemeral/README.md

 If you change anything in the SAM/CF [template file](svc/template.yaml) then you need to re-start the local API emulation.

+The EKSphemeral control plane has the following API

+- List the launched clusters via an HTTP `GET` to `$BASEURL/status`
+- Check status of a specific cluster via an HTTP `GET` to `$BASEURL/status/$CLUSTERID`
+- Create a cluster via an HTTP `POST` to `$BASEURL/create` with following parameters (all optional):
+  - `numworkers` ... number of worker nodes, defaults to `1`
+  - `kubeversion` ...
+Kubernetes version to use, defaults to `1.12`
+  - `timeout` ... timeout in minutes, after which the cluster is destroyed, defaults to `10`
+  - `owner` ... the email address of the owner
+- Auto-destruction of a cluster after the set timeout (triggered by CloudWatch events, no HTTP endpoint)

 ### Data plane in AWS Fargate